 You might not even notice it, but every minute you’re awake, you have to blink your eyelids.
-Your body does this without you even trying, and for a few reasons.
-Blinking keeps our eyes wet, pushes dust out of the way, and gives our brains quick, restful breaks from looking at stuff.
+Your body does this to keep your eyes wet, push dust out of the way, and give your brain quick, restful breaks from looking at stuff.
 So our friend Alexis V. asked, how many times do we blink while watching a movie?
 (And happy birthday Alexis!)
-To figure that out, we need to know how many times we blink in 1 minute, and that depends on what we’re doing.
-We normally blink 15-20 times per minute, which means our eyes are closed about 1/10th of our whole time awake.
-BUT scientists have found that we blink less often when we’re watching something interesting — like a movie.
+We normally blink 15-20 times per minute, BUT scientists have found that we blink less often when we’re watching something interesting — like a movie.
 That said, even if we drop to 10 blinks a minute, over a 2-hour movie our minds will still get lots of breaks, as we’ll find out when we do the math.

 Wee ones: If you blink 8 times, what numbers do you say to count those blinks?

 Little kids: Kids blink less often than grownups — you blink faster and faster until you’re 14!
 How many years from now is that for you, or how long ago was it?
 Bonus: Babies blink only 2 times a minute.
 How many minutes does it take for them to blink 6 times?